tometo-dev/my-blogs/_posts/ci-cd-pipeline-watchtower.md

 > With watchtower you can update the running version of your containerized app simply by pushing a new image to the Docker Hub or your own image registry.

-Basically, with watchtower, whenever the image updates in the registry (like Dockerhub), the container is updated with the latest changes.
+Basically, you run watchtower in your local machine, give it the container of your image to track, and, whenever that image gets updated in the registry (like Dockerhub), the container is updated with the latest changes.

 Watchtower can be run with the following command: